maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 };
 ```

 - `typename Out` - In a proper resumption, the output type of the command that suspended the computation.
 In a plain resumption, the input type of the lifted function.
+Can be `void`.

-- `typename Answer` - The return type of the suspended computation (i.e., the return type of `Resumption<Out, Answer>::Resume` applied to the resumption).
+- `typename Answer` - The return type of the suspended computation.

 ## class `CmdClause`